Shanel Daley

 Shanel Francine Daley (born 25 December 1988) is a Jamaican former cricketer who played as a left-arm medium bowler and left-handed batter.
 She appeared in 70 One Day Internationals and 68 Twenty20 Internationals for the West Indies between 2008 and 2017.
 She played domestic cricket for Jamaica, as well as spending one season with Staffordshire.

-Daley is the daughter of Jamaican fast bowler Aaron Daley.
-She was diagnosed with clinical depression following the 2017 Women's Cricket World Cup, returning to club cricket in 2019.
+Daley is the daughter of Jamaican former fast bowler Aaron Daley.
+She was diagnosed with clinical depression following the 2017 Women's Cricket World Cup; after her recovery she returned to club cricket in 2019.